zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ![alt](docs/img/nice-buttons.png)

-I bought the book "CSS Secrets", some time ago and love it.
+I bought the book "CSS Secrets" some time ago and love it.
 Some nice fu from there is responsible for the styling on the buttons.

 ### Modal Results Window